 - to what extent is it appropriate for federal, state, or local governments to provide taxpayer-supported health care to citizens?
 Is it appropriate to give any medical services to anyone, any time they ask?
-If not, how can one properly and even-handedly determine which needs should be met at public expense?

-- to what extent, if any, is it appropriate to rely on private service providers, including non-profit and community organizations, such as church-supported hospitals, to provide health care services?
-For example, it can sometimes seem that care for the whole person - including for example spiritual care - is lacking when care is provided by various institutions.
+If not, how can one properly and even-handedly determine which needs should be met at public expense? - to what extent, if any, is it appropriate to rely on private services?
+For example, it can sometimes seem that care for the whole person including for example spiritual care is lacking when care is provided by various institutions.
 Would it be beneficial to make spiritual and other sorts of specialized care, in addition to general health care, available through institutions such as religious organizations?
-What are the costs and benefits of providing services through the government, private businesses, charities, or other community organizations? - in a publicly-funded healthcare system, to what extent is it fair for governments - and taxpayers - to expect individuals to make any efforts to maintain their own health?

-- under what conditions, if any, is it just to require health care providers or practitioners to participate in morally questionable practices such as abortion or assisted death, when it is contrary to their understanding of morality or their religious beliefs?

-- while birth control pills are covered by most provincial health care systems, the costs of counselling for natural family planning are not, and can be a challenge for young families.
+What are the costs and benefits of providing services through the government, private businesses, charities, or other community organizations? - in a publicly-funded healthcare system, to what extent is it fair for governments and taxpayers to expect individuals to make any efforts to maintain their own health? - under what conditions, if any, is it just to require health care providers or practitioners to participate in morally questionable practices such as abortion or assisted death, when it is contrary to their understanding of morality or their religious beliefs? - while birth control pills are covered by most provincial health care systems, the costs of counselling for natural family planning are not, and can be a challenge for young families.
 Is it reasonable to provide free drugs to young couples while requiring those who seek natural, non-chemical methods, to pay, or should the federal government consider requiring coverage for proven natural family planning methods?